Oral thrush is an infection in the mouth caused by a yeast germ called Candida. It is not usually serious and can generally be cleared with treatment.

 Locally applied treatment

-For mild oral thrush, the usual treatment that is tried first is miconazole mouth gel for seven days.
-Sometimes a two-week course is needed.
+For mild oral thrush, the usual treatment that is tried first is miconazole mouth gel for fourteen days. .
 Nystatin drops are another option if miconazole gel cannot be used (for example, if you are known to be allergic to it).